William Van Regenmorter

-William Van Regenmorter (January 29, 1939 – June 18, 2012) was a Republican politician from the U.S. state of Michigan, representing Ottawa County.
-He served as the representative of Michigan's 55th district from 1982 to 1990 and the 74 district from 2002 to 2006.
+William Van Regenmorter (January 29, 1939 – June 18, 2012) was a Republican politician from Ottawa County, Michigan.
+He served as the representative of Michigan's 55th district from 1982 to 1990 and the 74th district from 2002 to 2006.
 Between those terms, from 1990 to 2002, he served as senator of the 22nd district.
 He authored Michigan's Crime Victims Rights Act, which has served as the national model for victims' rights.
 He also authored and passed two successful amendments to the Michigan Constitution (art.
 I, sec.
 20 and art.
 I, sec.
 24).

 Early life and career

 Van Regenmorter attended Calvin College.
 He was a businessman, prior to running for political office, he owned a furniture retail store and served as an analyst at Dun & Bradstreet.
 He also served as the Ottawa County, Michigan Commissioner.

 Political career

 Van Regenmorter's political career started with his election into the Michigan State House of Representatives in 1982.
 He served as the representative of Ottawa County through 1990.
 Van Regenmorter served several terms in the Michigan State Senate (1990-2002) before being elected to the Michigan State House of Representatives in 2002.
-VanRegenmorter announced that he would not seek election in 2006 due to health reasons.
+VanRegenmorter announced that he would not seek election in 2006 for health reasons.
 He is most widely known for authoring Michigan's Crime Victims Rights Amendment and had been seen as a national leader on this issue.

 He served and headed various committees during his time in office, including the chair of the Judiciary Committee for 16 years.
 Other committee positions include Corrections (M.V.C.), Economic Development & Energy, and House Oversight.

 His work included initiating several reforms in the criminal justice system, revisions of the juvenile code, changes in sentencing procedures for dangerous felons and enactment of community placement provisions.
 He stressed the need for improving the cost-efficiency of the state's own budget operations.
+Another major accomplishment was his work with State Representative Michael Nye in sponsoring and passing legislation to create the family division of Michigan's circuit court in the mid-1990's.
+The family division is a specialized court with jurisdiction over a wide range of family-related litigation including domestic relations, child abuse/neglect, and delinquency.
+The goal was to create a system of "one family, one judge" where a single judge would preside over all issues of a single family in the court system.